Dads-To-Be Conception To 12 Weeks-16

-Men don’t seem to have much of a clue as to what is expected of them and too many women seem to be angry with men for not knowing and at the same time don’t having a clue themselves as to what a good mother really is.
-This is obvious by how many marriages don’t last and how many single parent families there are.
+Men don’t seem to have much of a clue as to what is expected of them and too many women seem to be angry with men for not knowing and at the same time don’t have a clue themselves as to what a good mother really is.
+This is obvious by how many marriages don’t last and how many single-parent families there are.
 Is this really what we want for ourselves and our children?

 - This early phase truly begins once you know you are pregnant and the pregnancy will continue

 - The woman you are with is going through heaps of physical and emotional changes that will impact your life.

 - Your baby is changing from a fertilized egg to a recognizable human being.

 - Early pregnancy is a time of tremendous and dynamic emotional changes for you as a ‘couple’.